KingsMentor/Phrase/README.md

 #### `mediums`

 With mediums, you specify a list of `TranslationMedium` to use in order of fallbacks.
+When translation fails for the first medium, it fallsback to the next medium on the list.
 Phrase currently supports:

 * `GoogleTranslate` -  Translation medium using Google Translate Engine
 * `FirebaseMLKitTranslate` - Translation Medium Using Googke Translate Engine through FirebaseML Kit.